GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 The following tools can help you minimize this:

 - [`font-display`](/font-display/) allows you to modify the rendering behavior of custom fonts with values such as `auto`, `swap`, `block`, `fallback` and `optional`.
 Unfortunately, all of these values (except [`optional`](http://crrev.com/749080)) can cause a re-layout in one of the above ways.
-- The [Font Loading API](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#the_font_loading_api) can reduce the time it takes to get necessary fonts.
+- The [Font Loading API](./optimize-webfont-loading/#the-font-loading-api) can reduce the time it takes to get necessary fonts.

-As of Chrome 83, I can recommend the following too:
+We recommend the following too to reduce CLS for fonts:

 - Using `<link rel=preload>` on the key web fonts: a preloaded font will have a higher chance to meet the first paint, in which case there's no layout shifting.
 - Combining `<link rel=preload>` and `font-display: optional`